st-tech/coppe-oss/README.md

 ```

-3. Push/Merge to main - Github Actions and Terraform will take care of other infrastructure setup and deployment in GCP.
+3. Push/Merge to main - GitHub Actions and Terraform will take care of other infrastructure setup and deployment in GCP.

 ## Format of YAML file